17 profitable eBay selling tips

 Whether you're looking to set up your own online business or just want to shift some old belongings, selling on eBay can be a great way to make some extra cash.

-But, whatever your intentions, it's best to learn the ropes on how to sell on eBay before getting started so you can be sure you're not missing any tricks, and know that you're on top of all the eBay fees.
+But, whatever your intentions, it's best to learn the ropes on how to sell on eBay before getting started.
+That way, you can be sure you're not missing any tricks and keep on top of all the eBay fees.

 We've crammed as much info as we can into this guide.
-When you're done reading it, you'll have all the advice you need to start making money on eBay.
+When you're done reading, you'll have all the advice you need to start making money on eBay.

 How to make money on eBay